A choice of choices

 For a start, and for a large part, previous to material action, you are free in the world by the diversity of what you can express and communicate sincerely - or at least skilfully - to other people.

 To amplify this range you require more than “freedom of expression” allowed.
-You need to know and master many words and ways of communicating with people and with institutions.
+You need to learn and master many words and ways of communicating with people and with institutions.
 If you do, your freedom to be a person, to express and convey your thoughts, to do things with words, will find passages, be it in unfree worlds.
 With few, woolly words and shy speech you will remain of the oppressed, even in “free” countries.
-This is why humanities – Literature, History, languages, general culture , represent the education of free people and their hypocrite elimination from curriculum in favour of “ more useful knowledge and skills accessible to all” form the way to servitude.
-With reduced vocabulary, unsecure and shy, people are kept among the oppressed even in the richest countries.
+This is why humanities – Literature, History, languages, general culture, rhetoric, represent the education of free people and their hypocrite elimination from curriculum in favour of “ more useful knowledge and skills accessible to all” build the slope to servitude.
+With reduced vocabulary, insecure and shy, people are kept among the oppressed even in the richest countries.

 In the life you live, you are free when you obtain actual choices of significant things you can do or not do, suffer or reject, be or avoid being.
 You are free when you not only know and dream about your choices but also do chose and follow what you started, so that in your life-story what happens to you is mostly because of you.
 This freedom increases with your energy, courage, skill, effort and resilience, as you grow able to steer past the difficulties, constraints and obstacles met on your way.
 Freedom is not for the lazy.

-You can judge that you are free in your words and deeds when you know to be responsible for what you do.
-If it is not you the one who is responsible, you are not free; if you are not free you are not responsible, just an executant or an accomplice.
+You can judge that you are free in your words and deeds when you know in your soul to be responsible for what you do.
+If it is not you the one who is responsible, you are not free; if you are not free you are not responsible, just an exécutant or an accomplice.

 You are finally free only when you look back at what you did and achieved - successful or not - and you feel satisfied that you were yourself by that which you have chosen, instead of discovering that you were deceived to want the wrong things or worse, deluded yourself, defeated by weakness, obstinacy and error.

-If you want to set other people free be a multiplier of choices; Awaken them to choices.
+If you want to set other people free be a multiplier of choices; awaken people to choices.
 Unaware, uninformed, uneducated to perceive and use their choices, they are mere cogs.

 But do people really want to be free?